1968

 “The only comfort is the moving of the river…”

-Saturday night’s playlist submission is Ice by Sarah McLachlan.
-The 8th track from her album Fumbling Towards Ecstasy, it was never released as a single so, there is no chart information.
-Sarah was already a star in her native Canada but, this album was her breakthrough in the US, exploding on the scene when her first track, Possession was released.
+This Sunday night’s playlist submission was never released.
+The 8th track from her album Fumbling Towards Ecstasy, it has no chart information.
+Sarah was already a star in her native Canada but, this album was her breakthrough in the US, exploding on the scene when her first track, Possession, was released.
 Born in Halifax, Nova Scotia in 1968, she was playing music, early, starting with a ukulele at age four.
 In high school, she was the singer for the short-lived band The October Game and, after finishing a year in college, signed a recording contract with Nettwerk without having written a single song.

 This is another album/CD I have worn out.
 I can remember when Possession showed up on the radio and I first heard it.
 I was driving home from work and immediately went looking for her album.
 Her music has been used in many television shows and I remember her being on Charmed.
 Notable movies using her songs are City of Angels, Message in a Bottle, The Brave One and Four Christmases.